discordx-ts/discordx/README.md

 # 💡Why discordx?

-~~For [@typeit/discord](https://www.npmjs.com/package/@typeit/discord), we have created fixes and new features.
-Likewise, We have also requested our fixes and new features on original package at [OwenCalvin/discord.ts/pull/62](https://github.com/OwenCalvin/discord.ts/pull/62).~~

-[@typeit/discord](https://www.npmjs.com/package/@typeit/discord) is currently unmaintained (The last update was on June 8, 2021, [see difference](https://github.com/oceanroleplay/discord.ts/graphs/contributors)).
-At first, this project was only intended for fixes.
-However, the original source code has been completely recoded and we have also added some new features.
-Currently, it is not possible to merge this project with the original.
-Our project code name will remain `discord.ts` since the original is unmaintained. - Harry

 With `discordx`, we intend to provide latest upto date package to build bots with many features, such as multi-bot, simple commands, pagination etc.

 If you have any issues or feature requests, Please open an issue at [Github](https://github.com/oceanroleplay/discord.ts/issues) or join [discord server](https://discord.gg/yHQY9fexH9)